Explore as a

 Social Sciences (SOC)

-Including: sociology; Māori studies; indigenous studies; sociology; social, developmental, organisational, community and health psychology; social, cultural and human geography; social anthropology; education; urban design and environmental studies; public health; nursing; public policy; political science; socio-linguistics; architecture.
+Including: sociology; Māori studies; indigenous studies; social, developmental, organisational, community and health psychology; social, cultural and human geography; social anthropology; education; urban design and environmental studies; public health; nursing; public policy; political science; socio-linguistics; architecture.

 Name Institution

-Distinguished Professor Paul Spoonley (Convenor) Massey University
+Distinguished Professor Emeritus Paul Spoonley (Convenor) Massey University

 Associate Professor Karyn Paringatai University of Otago